mikel-egana-aranguren/SADI-Docker-Galaxy/README.md

 Use case
 ------

 In order to test the installation, you can run a pre-defined workflow.
 Upload the file UniProt_IDs.txt, in `ẁorkflow/`, to your current Galaxy history.
-Then you can import the workflow in Galaxy in Workflows, Import or Upload Workflow, and choosing the file `workflow/SADI-Docker_use_case.ga` (You can also find the workflow at the tool shed, http://toolshed.g2.bx.psu.edu/view/mikel-egana-aranguren/sadi_docker_workflow/22be3a551998).
-Then run the workflow, choosing the UniProt_IDs.txt dataset as input.
+Then you can import the workflow in Galaxy (Workflows; Import or Upload Workflow; choose file `workflow/SADI-Docker_use_case.ga`).
+You can also find the workflow at the [tool shed](http://toolshed.g2.bx.psu.edu/view/mikel-egana-aranguren/sadi_docker_workflow/22be3a551998).
+Then run the workflow, choosing the UniProt_IDs.txt dataset as input for the first step.

 The workflow answers the following question: Given a set of UniProt proteins, which ones are related to PubMed abstracts containing the term ``brain'', and what are they KEGG entries?
 The workflow starts from a simple list of UniProt identifiers, and retrieves different datasets from a regular SADI service (to obtain KEGG entries) and a set of 3 OpenLifeData2SADI services (to obtain PubMed abstracts).
 The results are then merged and queried to obtain the KEGG entries of proteins that are related to PubMed abstracts that contain the term.